1. WHAT'S A PUBLIC BANK?

 On the other hand, public banks are owned by governments so they are accountable to elected representatives.
 Public banks support credit unions and community banks by making joint participation loans, providing them credit, purchasing their mortgages, and cooperating in other ways that make more capital available to them to provide low-cost consumer services.
 North Dakota, with its state public bank, has more credit unions and community banks per capita than any other state.

-10. HOW DO PUBLIC BANKS AID IN ECONOMIC REDEVELOPMENT AND AFFORDABLE HOUSING?
+10. HOW DO PUBLIC BANKS SUPPORT ECONOMIC REDEVELOPMENT AND AFFORDABLE HOUSING?

 California is facing a severe shortage of affordable housing, with many residents paying over 50% of their income on rent and utilities.
-This is one reason the state has among the highest numbers of unhoused people in the nation.
+This is one reason the state has one of the highest numbers of unhoused people in the nation.
 Public banks can help alleviate this crisis by providing loans to develop affordable housing, including construction loans and long-term bond and mortgage loans for multi-unit housing developments.
-By partnering with local community banks, credit unions, and community development financial institutions (CDFIs), public banks can potentially become significant suppliers of long-term affordable housing credit through partnership loans.
-Public banks could also fund property acquisition programs to acquire existing rental properties and place them into permanently affordable cooperative housing arrangements and land trusts.
+By partnering with local community banks, credit unions, and community development financial institutions (CDFIs), public banks can become significant suppliers of long-term affordable housing credit through partnership loans.
+Public banks could also support property acquisition programs to convert existing rental properties into permanently affordable cooperative housing and land trusts.

 12. HOW WILL PUBLIC BANKS SUPPORT RACIAL EQUITY?